yashwanthmg/CPPT/README.md

 # Cryptochart
-streaming live crypto prices into Google sheet or Excel
+streaming live crypto prices into Excel using python and bitmex api